Symplectic cohomology of compound Du Val singularities: Introduction

 \begin{thm}[\cite{McLean}] Suppose that \(P\in X\) is an isolated \(\Q\)-Gorenstein singularity with \(H^1(\OP{Link}(P);\Q)=0\) (e.g. a hypersurface singularity of dimension \(n\geq 3\)).
 The singularity \(P\in X\) is terminal if and only if its link \((\OP{Link}(P),\xi)\) is index positive. \end{thm} \begin{proof} If \(P\in X\) is terminal then the minimal discrepancy is positive, so McLean's theorem implies that the highest minimal SFT index of the link is positive, which is precisely the statement that there is a dynamically convex Reeb flow on \((\OP{Link}(P),\xi)\).
 If there is no dynamically convex Reeb flow then the highest minimal SFT index is nonpositive so, by McLean's theorem, the minimal discrepancy is also nonpositive; therefore \(P\in X\) is not terminal. \end{proof}

 Invariants of contact manifolds (like contact homology or symplectic field theory) are notoriously difficult to define because of bubbling of pseudoholomorphic curves in symplectisations.
 The condition of index positivity allows us to bypass many of these problems to get useful contact invariants.
-For example, if \(Y\) is a contact manifold and \(V\) is a strong symplectic filling of \(Y\) with $c_1(V)=0$, then we can define symplectic cohomology \( \SH^*(V;\mathbb{C}) \).
-This is a $\mathbb{Z}$-graded $\mathbb{C}$-vector space (with various additional algebraic structures on it) which usually depends on \(V\).
+For example, if \(Y\) is a contact manifold and \(V\) is a simply-connected strong symplectic filling of \(Y\) with $c_1(V)=0$, then we can define symplectic cohomology as a $\mathbb{Z}$-graded\footnote{More generally, the possible \(\Z\)-gradings on \( \SH^*(V;\mathbb{C}) \) form a torsor over \( \mathrm{H}^1(V;\Z)\).
+Note that with our grading conventions an orbit with Conley-Zehnder index \(\mu\) lives in degree \(n-\mu\) where \(2n=\dim V\).
+In particular the unit lives in degree zero and a constant orbit corresponding to a critical point of Morse index \(k\) lives in degree \(k\).} $\mathbb{C}$-vector space (with various additional algebraic structures on it) which usually depends on \(V\).
 However, if \(Y\) is simply-connected and index positive then the dependence of $\SH^*(V;\mathbb{C})$ on the filling is very mild.
 The positive symplectic cohomology $\SH^*_+(V;\mathbb{C})$, constructed as the cohomology of a quotient complex of the cochain complex of $\SH^*(V;\mathbb{C})$ by the cochains coming from the interior of the filling, is known to be a contact invariant {\cite[Proposition 9.17]{CieliebakOancea}}.
 This has been used successfully by Uebele to distinguish some contact structures on \(S^2\times S^3\) \cite{Uebele}.

 We explore a refinement of this in Corollary \ref{cor:lie_alg}.
 In particular, for $n=3$, we are able prove by a standard neck-strecthing technique that the Lie algebra structure on $\SH^1(V;\mathbb{C})$ and its Lie algebra representation on $\bigoplus_{d<0} \SH^d(V;\mathbb{C})$ is a contact invariant.